ufukozdogan/java-swing-quizgame/README.md

 * Can keep track and show you the summary of your answers.
 * Uses swing frames for displaying datas and lists for storing questions & answers.

-### Edit Beyond Time
-* This application is outdated, has really ugly graphics and a really slow algorithm.
+### Edit Beyond Time: This application is outdated, has really ugly graphics and a really slow algorithm.
 You've been warned.

-##Sample Screenshots
+## Sample Screenshots

 ![Java Swing Quiz Game](https://i.hizliresim.com/1G9Od1.png "Java Swing Quiz Game")